-My intention is to further develop my craft through more training, focusing on yoga biomechanics.
+I am extremely excited to further develop my craft in 2020 by studying with Jules Mitchell MS, CMT,ERYT500.
+Her unique approach incorporates biomechanics with the modern application of yoga asana.
 This involves balancing the somatic aspects of yoga with current exercise science.
 I believe every individual is unique and teaching yoga should be a collaborative, creative process between teacher and student.

 I opened The Bee's Knees Yoga Studio because I wanted to bring more diversity to yoga spaces and create a space that was welcoming and inclusive.
 I wanted to make yoga more accessible to all students, regardless of ability or background.
 When I am not at the studio, I am appreciating a joy-filled, quiet life at home with my wife, Angel, our son, Jackson, and 3 goofy rescue pups.

 -Nichole teaches the LGBTQIA+ Community Class, Yoga Basics, Slow Flow Yoga, Yoga For Anxiety, Yoga For All Bodies, Yoga Cocooning & Restorative/Yoga Nidra.
 She leads & facilitates workshops for children with ASD/ADHD.
 She is also available for private/solo sessions.
 Please call the studio for more information.